tsileo/blobstash/docs/lua.md

 You can't access the document store within Lua app (from now at least), only the Blob store and the Key-Value Store.

+You can access some built-in Lua modules/functions like `string` or `pcall`.

 ## External modules available

 - `json`: see https://github.com/layeh/gopher-json